 When you are discouraged, because you feel like you are not good enough.
 Remember that God choose to make you.
 He knew you and knew who you would become, and He still created you to love you.
 He wants to show you His love so that you could show the rest of the world.
 He really does love us.

-Go and show that unconditional love to the rest of the world
+God’s gift to us is his unconditional love.
+Therefore, go and show that unconditional love to the rest of the world